softwarefactory-project/DLRN/doc/source/installation.rst

   the package should not be built for any other reason.
 * ``use_version_from_spec`` If set to 1 (or true), the driver will parse the template spec file and set the source branch to the Version: tag in the spec.
+* ``allow_tarball`` If set to 1 (or true), and the spec template detects the package version automatically using a tarball (see [1]_), DLRN will not replace the Source0 file with a tarball generated fro the Git repo, but it will use the same tarball used to detect the package version.
+This defeats the purpose of following the commits from Git, but it is useful in certain scenarios, such as CI testing, when the tarball or its tags may not be in sync with the Git contents.

 The optional ``[rdoinfo_driver]`` section has the following configuration
 options: